-Psychology - the science of mind and behaviour - allows students to gain a more thorough understanding of the world around them, the people they interact with and the way the human mind works.
+Psychology - the science of mind and behaviour.
+Through studying this course you will gain a more thorough understanding of the world around you, the people you interact with and the way the human mind works.
 It is a fascinating subject that has a lot of variety and can be a lot of fun.

-Students have the chance to carry out their own experiments on friends and family as well as having the opportunity to read and view widely to gain a more thorough understanding of the subject in the real world.
+You will have the chance to carry out your own experiments on friends and family as well as having the opportunity to read and view widely to gain a more thorough understanding of the subject in the real world.